timjs/borrow-calculus/documentation/calculus.typ

 To select bindings with the proper quantity from the context, we use _context filtering_ which is defined as follows.
 $
-  function(Gamma^q : "Context" times "Quantity" -> "Context",
+  function(Gamma^q : "Context" times "Quantity" arrow "Context",
     nothing^q, nothing,
     (Gamma with arg(x, q, tau))^q, Gamma^q with arg(x, q, tau),
     (Gamma with arg(x, q', tau))^q, Gamma^q,